Ayush00Chaudhary/PPS_2022/2221028/prog03.md

-## Program 3: Write a program to get integer input from user.
+## Program 3: Write a program to get integer input from user .
 ```
 #include<stdio.h>
 int main ()